 Where: Congressional Cemetery, 1801 E Street SE, Washington, DC 20003

-Scary DC boasts historically accurate and chilling public ghost tours, as founder Dr. Phillip Ernest Schoenberg is both a historian and an American government professor.
-Private tours are specialized to fit the needs of the group and include scandal-filled tales, stories of mysterious apparitions and more.
-You’ll hear accounts featuring some of DC’s legendary landmarks, including the Capitol Building, the Library of Congress, the Supreme Court and Lafayette Square.
-All ages welcome, except for the Haunted Pub Crawl.
+Scary DC boasts historically accurate and chilling ghost tours, as founder Dr. Phillip Ernest Schoenberg is both a historian and an American government professor.
+Horror on the Hill include scandal-filled tales, stories of mysterious apparitions and more.
+You’ll hear accounts featuring some of DC’s legendary landmarks, including the Capitol Building, the Library of Congress and the Supreme Court.

 When: View calendar & book tour

-Horror on the Hill & Haunted Pub Crawl Tours: meet at Capitol Hill Starbucks, 237 Pennsylvania Avenue SE, Washington, DC 20003
+Horror on the Hill: Meet at Capitol Hill Starbucks, 237 Pennsylvania Avenue SE

 The National Building Museum is famous for highlighting the greatest achievements in architecture.
 However, the building itself has a past filled with spirits and scary stories.
 From being the spot where the pensions of dead and wounded soldiers during the Civil War were handled to spirit sightings in the 1970s to shoes spotted underneath the floors, you will learn the fascinating and ghost-filled history of the building during these very popular tours.
-Book quickly!
+Space fills up fast, so book quickly!

 When: View calendar & purchase tickets